Making the desert bloom: Depictions of pre-Zionist landscape and agriculture

-The land was described by many early Zionists and foreign visitors to the area as desolate.
-In 1902, Theodor Herzl portrayed the landscape in his novel Altneuland, which was modeled after his trip to Palestine in 1898:

-The landscape through which they passed was a picture of desolation.
-The low-lands were mostly sand and swamp, the lean fields looked as if burnt over.
-The inhabitants of the blackish Arab villages looked like brigands.
-Naked children played in the dirty alleys.
-Over the distant horizon loomed the deforested hills of Judea.
-The bare slopes and the bleak, rocky valleys showed some traces of present or former cultivation.
+In the 18th and 19th centuries, Western Asia and North Africa became associated with aridity and emptiness in the West, wrongly believed to be desiccation caused over time by humans, especially nomadic communities.
+The Levant in particular was described by many foreign visitors to the area as desolate and untillable.

 40 years earlier, Mark Twain provided an account of the scenery on the way to Jerusalem in his humorous travel book, The Innocents Abroad:

 We traversed some miles of desolate country whose soil is rich enough, but is given over wholly to weeds—a silent, mournful expanse, wherein we saw only three persons—Arabs ...

 The further we went the hotter the sun got, and the more rocky and bare, repulsive and dreary the landscape became.
 There could not have been more fragments of stone strewn broadcast over this part of the world ...
 There was hardly a tree or a shrub any where.
 Even the olive and the cactus, those fast friends of a worthless soil, had almost deserted the country.
 No landscape exists that is more tiresome to the eye than that which bounds the approaches to Jerusalem.

-Photograph of the gardens of Jaffa.